OctopusDeploy/OctoProduct/chapter1.md

 The core design of Octopus embraces the pillar of repeatable deployments.
 The information contained in a release is deployed to each environment, ensuring that each environment is as close as possible to the others.

-## Modelling environments with Kubernetes
+## Modelling deployments in Octopus and Kubernetes

-Now that we understand the benefits of progressing a deployment through environments, we can look at how Octopus environments are represented in Kubernetes.
+Now that we understand the basic concepts that make up a deployment, we can map those concepts to specific implementations in Kubernetes and Octopus.

+### Modelling environments with Kubernetes

 There are two common methods to model environments in Kubernetes.